What should I do if I lose my smartphone?

 It does when it has a Maestro logo on it.

-It does if it has a Wi-Fi symbol on it.
+It does if it has the logo with four radio waves on it.

 Try again.
 Make sure to hold your smartphone long enough and close enough to the terminal.
 Don't let your smartphone go into sleep mode.